What Seniors Need to Know about SNAP Benefits

-The Virginia Emergency Nutrition Assistance, or VENA, will begin distributing benefits on Monday, Nov.
-3. Anyone who received SNAP benefits in October will receive VENA funds on their existing EBT cards in November.
-However, the benefits will be distributed weekly rather than monthly.
+The Virginia Emergency Nutrition Assistance, or VENA, was set to begin distributing benefits on Monday, Nov.
+3. Anyone who received SNAP benefits in October would receive VENA funds on their existing EBT cards in November.
+The benefits would be distributed weekly rather than monthly.

 At Senior Services, we stand with older adults and advocate year-round with local, state, and federal leaders to protect essential programs and support for our community.